Kirsten4/vet_management_app/README.md

 ### Set-up:
   - create the database (command: createdb vet_database)
   - set up database tables (command: psql -d vet_database -f db/vet_database.sql)
-  - run the console file to populate the tables with seed data (command: python3 console.py)
+  - run the console file to populate the tables with data (command: python3 console.py)
   - run Flask from the folder the project is stored in
 ### Using the app:
   - Accesss main functionality from quick access buttons on home page